boschsauce/simply-edit.js/README.md

 ```

 #### Dependencies
-This is what I wrote the plugin with.
-It should work nice with other
+It should work nice with other versions of jQuery.
-versions of jQuery.
-By default it uses the css classes for font-awesome
+By default it uses the css classes for Font Awesome
 and Bootstrap 3.

 * jQuery (1.11.1)